C-D-Lewis/node-microservices/README.md

 ## Configuration

-Each app has a `config-default.yml` that is created if no `config.yml` exists, and in most cases the app will function normally.
+Each app has a configuration section by name in `config.yml`, which can be created manually using `config-default.yml` or fetched from elsewhere, and in most cases the app will function normally.
 However, apps that require special keys (Spotify, API keys etc.) will not.
 Each module uses `config.addPartialSchema()` to declare a partial schema that must exist in the